Fighting Classroom Censorship and Defending Inclusive Curriculum

 Read our fact sheet about promising practices to build affirming and antiracist schools here.

-We Need Supportive Spaces That Celebrate Us: Black Girls Speak Out About Public Schools is a report that centers students’ experiences with Black girlhood and sets forth their recommendations for creating more just school communities.
+We Need Supportive Spaces That Celebrate Us: Black Girls Speak Out About Public Schools is an ELC report that centers students’ experiences with Black girlhood in school and sets forth their recommendations for creating more just school communities.
 A key recommendation of the report calls for the implementation of a culturally responsive and affirming curriculum.

 HB 1532 and HB 2521were two bills in the 2022 Pennsylvania legislature that violated our long history of free speech by dictating what teachers can say in the classroom.
+We are happy that these bills “died” due to inaction at the end of the 2022 session.
 The bills sought to intimidate teachers and prevent discussions of current events or American history, conversations that students need to be prepared for adulthood, become informed critical thinkers, and participate fully in civic society.

 • Read ELC’s letter to the General Assembly opposing HB 1532.